hectorg2211/Natours/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-Fictional Tours App with focus on element animations as well as SASS properties
+Completely responsive Fictional Tours App with focus on element animations as well as SASS properties

 [![Natours](https://github.com/hectorg2211/Natours/blob/main/Natours.jpg)](https://natours-hector-app.netlify.app/)